dusk196/ultimate-frontend-seed/README.md

 ## Deployment:

-Deploy the contents of the `dist` folder
+Deploy the contents of the `dist` folder in any web server.

 # Limitation: